A sunset picture of the Louisville Arch

 Everything You Need About Airbnb Laws

 In 2019 lawmakers in Jefferson, Missouri relaxed Airbnb Laws to better accommodate the growing industry.
-Previously hosts in the city found they were missing out to the nearby areas, particularly Columbia.
+Previously, hosts in the city found they were missing out on the nearby areas, particularly Columbia.
 In order to operate, short-term rental owners need to be aware of the requirements for the city permit application and the requirements of the property in question.
 These include:

 • Short-term rental of a residence: No more than 5 unrelated persons or any number of persons related by blood, marriage, or adoption are permitted.